vladkol/gstreamer-netcore/README.md

 the core and base gstreamer libraries.

 ## Prerequisites
+* .NET Core 3.1+ runtime for running the apps or .NET Core SDK 3.1+ for development
 * gstreamer core, with "base", "good" and "bad" plugins 1.14 or higher

-* .NET Core 3.1+ runtime for running the apps or .NET Core SDK 3.1+ for development
+**You need to have Gstreamer and its plugins binaries installed and and added to PATH variable!**

 ## Building
 1) Clone the repository **recursively** (notice --recurse flag)